-Limor Shmerling Magazanik is the Managing Director of the Israel Tech Policy Institute.
-In this role, Limor provides leadership of ITPI, including directing ITPI’s policy agenda; Limor engages policymakers, regulators, academics, and business leaders and convenes multi stakeholder groups for discussion, on Innovation and social goals in areas such as AI, Data Governance, Cybersecurity, Digital Health, E-Government, Fintech, Smart Cities and Smart Mobility.
+Limor Shmerling Magazanik is the Former Managing Director of the Israel Tech Policy Institute (2018-2022).
+In this role, Limor provided leadership of ITPI, including directing ITPI’s policy agenda; Limor engaged policymakers, regulators, academics, and business leaders and convened multi stakeholder groups for discussion, on Innovation and social goals in areas such as AI, Data Governance, Cybersecurity, Digital Health, E-Government, Fintech, Smart Cities and Smart Mobility.
 She is a member of the OECD Data Governance Expert Group and initiated the founding of the Privacy Tech Alliance.

 Prior to that Limor was advisor and Legal Secretary to the Council for Cable & Satellite Broadcasting at the Ministry of Communications.
 Her previous roles include practicing corporate and commercial law, product management in the high-tech industry and a judicial clerkship.

 She was also an adjunct lecturer at the Hebrew University Faculty of Law and the IDC Herzliya School of Law, and is a frequent public speaker in academic and business conferences.
 Limor will be starting this year, a position of a Visiting Scholar at Duke University Sanford School of Public Policy.

 She earned a bachelor’s in Law, a Master’s in Literature focused on Women and Gender and a Master’s in Public Law, all from Tel Aviv University and is a certified lawyer and a certified privacy professional (CIPP/E, CIPP/US, CIPM).

 In 2018 Limor was chosen by Forbes magazine as one of the world’s top 50 women in tech.